securitybunker/databunker/README.md

 ![Consent management](images/ui-consent-management.png)
 ![Consent withdrawal](images/ui-consent-withdrawal.png)

-⚠️ **NOTE**: Databunker can call your backend script on a consent withdrawal (callback).
+🚩 **NOTE**: Databunker can call your backend script on a consent withdrawal (callback).
 You will have to handle these requests and remove the customer records from other 3rd party processing companies.
 For example from email newsletter service, etc...

-## Right to be forgotten / Right to erasure
+## Right to be forgotten

 When your customer requests to execute his **right to be forgotten**, his private records will be wiped out of the Databunker database, giving you the possibility to leave all internal databases intact while not impacting any of your other systems.